What is your elevator pitch?

 What are the biggest challenges you have faced as a start-up?

-One of them is funding and I think all start-ups can relate to this.
+One of them is funding and we think all start-ups can relate to this.

 A second challenge has been dealing with some individuals who are not really open to innovation.
 From our perspective, one of our biggest challenges that we’ve come across to date is the local authorities who have been a little sceptical.
 However, this challenge is becoming easier due to our live demonstrations at the Ecofill Innovation Hub in Selby, North Yorkshire and by further reiterating that our products are produced to the National specifications for Highways and Earthworks which fully de-risks things for everyone.